eyeem/span_builder/README.md

 #### Handling GestrueRecognizer (text taps)

-If you try passing `GestrueRecognizer` as a field in `TextSpan` it will get discarded - here's [why](https://github.com/flutter/flutter/issues/10623#issuecomment-345790443).
+If you try passing `GestrueRecognizer` as a field in `TextSpan` it will get stripped away - [HERE IS WHY](https://github.com/flutter/flutter/issues/10623#issuecomment-345790443).

-__TL;DR__: We don't want to leak `GestureRecognizer` but `TextSpan` has no idea about `Widget's` lifecycle so you need a stateful widget to keep a reference to the recognizer untill you're done with it.
+__TL;DR__: We don't want to leak `GestureRecognizer` but `TextSpan` has no idea about the lifecycle of `Widget` so you need a stateful widget to keep a reference to the recognizer untill you're done with it.
+Sounds like a mess, right?

 __The workaround__ is to provide a builder for the recognizer like this: